 If you’re into eastern philosophy at all, you’ve probably come across this concept a lot.
 The idea is that even though you may be doing the right thing, if your intentions aren’t pure, the energy you put into that action will come back.
 I guess you can call it karma if you will.

 To put that in more practical terms, it means that if you’re buying a gift out of guilt, then that guilt will return back to you.
 You’ll then feel even more guilty as the holiday season is in full effect because there are so many people you could be buying gifts for.
 You may even start to resent all this gift giving and/or receiving gifts because people may also be buying gifts out of guilt and not caring about whether you like it or not.

 I hate to admit this but I’ve given gift cards a few times out of guilt.
 I hated every minute of the whole process.
 I love putting thought into anything I do because I want to set the intention that all actions are motivated by positivity.
-And yes, it was those times when I didn’t give a crap about gift giving that I literally got presents that I ended up either returning or re-gifting.
+And yes, it was those times when I didn’t give a crap about gift giving and wanted to buy no presents for christmas that I literally got presents that I ended up either returning or re-gifting.